deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 If necessary, you can create such `ClusterIssuer` yourself.

 An example of using AWS Route53 is available in the section [How to protect cert-manager credentials](#how-to-protect-cert-manager-credentials).
-The current list of all possible `ClusterIssuer`s that can be created is available in the [module templates](https://github.com/deckhouse/deckhouse/tree/main/modules/101-cert-manager/templates/cert-manager).
+The list of all possible `ClusterIssuer`s that can be created is available in the [module templates](https://github.com/deckhouse/deckhouse/tree/main/modules/101-cert-manager/templates/cert-manager).

 Using third-party DNS providers is implemented via the `webhook` method.